Blood in May: Production

 The film is a free adaptation of Benito Pérez Galdós' novels La corte de Carlos IV and El 19 de marzo y el 2 de mayo, part of the Episodios Nacionales.
 The production featured a large €15 million budget.
 The public subsidies provided by the right-leaning regional administration of Madrid represented the largest ever for a Spanish film.

 Release

 Distributed by Alta Classics, the film was theatrically released in Spain on 3 October 2008.
 It proved to be a massive box-office failure, only grossing €0.7 million in the first month of its theatrical run.

 Reception

+Critical response

 Jonathan Holland of Variety deemed the film to be "an ambitious, often intriguing 200th-anniversary retelling" of the Dos de Mayo uprising in which Garci is seen "aiming for that grand, sweeping feel but failing to achieve it".

 Javier Ocaña of El País assessed that Garci (with help from Valcárcel) had managed to craft a "solid" work, finding himself comfortable in street conversations, also considering that he had found the "perfect" Gabriel Araceli created by Galdós in the naturalist performance of Gutiérrez, but, that, when the time for the outburst of violence comes, the film falls short.